mischastik/CarND-Behavioral-Cloning-P3/writeup.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 I inspected the training and validation results after each epochs and stopped after three epochs since there was only little additional progress in training and validation error metrics.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+Finally, I was informed by my code reviewer that I loaded the image in BGR color format while drive.py gets images in RGB format.
+To avoid re-training, I converted the color format from RGB to BGR in drive.py and did another test run which got even better driving results.